Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Analysis of contagion dynamics

-\cite{Watts2002} obtains this condition using a generating-function approach, and \cite{Gleeson2007} derive it based on a message-passing method.
+\cite{Watts2002} obtains \eqref{eq:first-order_standard} using a generating-function approach, and \cite{Gleeson2007} derive it based on a message-passing method.
 They evaluate the derivative at $q=0$, assuming that $\rho_0$ is small enough, while condition \eqref{eq:first-order} allows us to evaluate the derivative at $q=\rho_0> 0$.
-As we show in section \ref{sec:cascade_region}, this generalization ensures that the condition can be applied to the case in which the seed fraction $\rho_0$ is not necessarily small enough.